 Herbicide Contamination Testing

-There's an easy home test to find out if your organic products are contaminated with persistent herbicides that are capable of damaging tomatoes, peas, beans, lettuce and several other crops.
+If you are suspicious about the contents of organic products like commercial compost or mulch, there's an easy home test to find out if your organic products are contaminated with persistent herbicides that are capable of damaging tomatoes, peas, beans, lettuce and several other crops.
 The contamination of the soil can last for years.
 The home screening method is called a bioassay which is a proven scientific method.

 Compost testing - set up at least six 4-inch seedling pots or two flats and fill half of them with a sterile peat moss-based potting soil (this is the only time I recommend a peat moss potting soil).
 Fill the other half of the containers with a mixture of two parts of the compost you want to test and one part potting soil.
 Be sure to label for clear identification.
 Plant the containers with peas (in cool weather) or beans (in warmer conditions).
 If residues of pyralid herbicides are present, germination will be poor, and seedlings that do grow will show curled leaf edges.